Cannes, Alpes-Maritimes tourism & sightseeing

-Visit Cannes (Provence, France)
+Visit Cannes (Provence, France)Photo Gallery

 Since the end of the 19th century, and perhaps even more so than any other Cote d'Azur town, Cannes is associated with the rich and famous.
-This is in part due to the prestigious annual Cannes Film Festival ensuring that the city name is broadcast to every home in the western world along with a list of glittering celebrities photographed in the sunshine with a palm tree backdrop.
+This is in part due to the prestigious annual Cannes Film Festival and its celebrities photographed here in the sunshine with a palm tree backdrop.
 This image of the resort is not far wrong - Cannes does attract the jet-set and the rich and famous, and the city reflects it.

 Start your visit in the main harbour area in the centre of Cannes.
 Situated along the sea edge the harbour glitters with the reflections of the sun from the many yachts harboured here.
 Walk a bit further along this coastal section and you are on the famous Boulevard de la Croisette.

 The Palais des Festivals, location of the Cannes Film Festival, is on one edge of the boulevard and you too can have your photo taken on the famous steps of the Palais.
 Unfortunately they hadn’t rolled out the red carpet for us!

 Continue down the Boulevard de la Croisette and there is a long sandy beach, though much is taken up by private beaches belonging to the expensive hotels on the other side of the road.
 All along the boulevard there are lots of designer shops interspersed amongst the hotels.

 On the summit of the hill are the remains of a priory and the Chapel Saint Ann which is now home to the Musée de la Castre.
 The views from here over Cannes, and the harbour and beaches are fantastic.

 Behind the rear of the old port the Allées de la Liberté is an attractive open space where the Cannes flower market is held.
 Keep drifting west from here through the old town to the main market, the Marche Forville, and narrow streets lined with boutiques full of things you probably can't afford.